-- Exporting content for translating
+- Exporting content for translation

-- Font problems during CAT import
+- Font problems during import

-- ☞ Importing translated text
+- TM Importing translated text

 - Managing font substitutions

+- TM Marking text blocks for translation

 - Translation Tips

-Exporting content for translating •
+Exporting content for translation •

-Infix can export the text of a document, automatically tagging each paragraph with its original location in the document.
+Infix can export the text of a document, automatically tagging each paragraph with its original location.
+You can export a range of pages, individual stories or specific marked text boxes (see "Marking text blocks for translation" on page 217).

-This text may then be translated using other software (e.g. Trados, Across TM, Déjà Vu, Google) and re-imported back into the document by Infix.
-As Infix imports the translated text, it uses the embedded tags to determine both the correct location and basic text styles of the new text.
+This text can then be translated using any other software (e.g. Trados, Across TM, Déjà Vu, Google) and re-imported back into the document by Infix.
+As Infix imports the translated text, it uses tags embedded in the PDF during export to determine both the correct location and basic text styles of text being imported.